jdhitsolutions/PSReleaseTools/README.md

 Install-Module PSReleaseTools [-scope currentuser]
 ```

-## Road Map
+## Support

-I have a few other ideas for commands I might add to this module.
-If you have suggestions or encounter problems, please post an issue in the GitHub repository.
+If you have suggestions or encounter problems, please post an issue in this GitHub repository.

-Last Updated *2020-03-27 14:20:46Z UTC"
+Last Updated *2020-03-27 14:20:46Z UTC*